ScreenNeuroPharm/DoubleThreshold/README.md

 ### Code folder architecture:
-- Analysis folder:
+- Main folder:
-    *
+    * main function to run the simulation and cross-correlation analysis

 - Connectivity folder:
-    *

-- CostEvalutaion folder:
-    *

-- Model folder:
-    *
+    * It contains functions to analyze connectivity features of the models

-- Stat folder:
+- NetworkModels folder:
-    *
+    * It contains functions to build the netwokr models

-- Stimulation folder:
+- ThresholdAlgorithm folder:
-    *
+    * It contains functions to run and evaluate the thresholgs algorithms

 - Utilities: supplementary functions